Skip to main content

 Cloudaware can send an outbound message to Jira whenever a specific criteria is met, which will automatically create a Jira issue in the appropriate Jira project.
 Cloudaware can also post a comment to your Jira issue once the conditions that have triggered the ticket creation change.

-Let's review the following use case.
-A seсurity team wants a Jira issue to be created in a specific project every time when a high risk vulnerability is found by Cloudaware.
+Use case: A seсurity team needs a Jira issue to be created in a specific project every time when a high risk vulnerability is found by Cloudaware.
 However, in order to avoid lots of manual work with checking and closing Jira issues, they also need to be notified if a vulnerability has been recognized as fixed.
 A comment posted to the issue may be a good marker for bulk closing tickets.

 1. Grant Cloudaware with user/project: ADD_COMMENTS permission (see Jira documentation).